 Whether Inventory is Property Held for Sale

-The second issue in Kruger was the interpretive issue under s.10 of the Income Tax Act (“ITA”), whether options were “inventory”.
-This issue also highlights the importance of characterization.
+The second issue in Kruger was the interpretive issue under s.10 of the Income Tax Act (“ITA”); namely, whether Kruger’s options were “inventory”.

 This issue invokes the fundamental statement of the law of statutory interpretation, the modern principle.
 In Canada Trustco Mortgage, the Supreme Court of Canada held: